This post may contain affiliate links. Please read my disclosure for more info.

 2. Visit the Huanghuacheng Wild Wall

 Looking for something different?
 Head to the section of the Great Wall we were supposed to hike.
-I can’t give you any notes from personal experience, but I can say that there is a lake…. you know, that one we were supposed to find before we got on the wall.

 3. Go on an Adventure Tour

 One of my friends recently did an overnight camping adventure tour on an unrestored section of the Great Wall with Beijing Hikers.
 All of her camping gear was supplied by the company, and they helped to make sure no accidents happened by suggesting safer ways to get around obstacles than most of us could ever possibly find on our own.